dral3x/StringsLint/README.md

 You can also check [Sources/StringsLintFramework/Rules/Lint](Sources/StringsLintFramework/Rules/Lint) directory to see their implementation.

 Each rule can emit violations.
-You can configure the severity of these violations (accepted values are `note`, `warning` and `error`).
+You can configure the severity of these violations (accepted values are `none`, `warning` and `error`).

 When a violation with severity error is emitted, the Xcode build will fail.